Good Job Habits

 duties, weapons are never welcomed at legitimate workplaces.

 We live in a digital world, where photos and other content are published online for the world to see.
 What you might find acceptable might not be acceptable to your employer.
 If you think your digital photos and writings are for your eyes only, think again.
-Many employers access applicants' Facebook and MySpace pages as part of the hiring process.
+Many employers access applicants' Facebook page and other social media as part of the hiring process.
 Some continue to check your page once you are hired.

 Your online postings say a lot about your judgment.
 It sends a bad signal to your employer if you think it is okay to post inappropriate content.
 These types of postings could prevent you from moving up in your company.
 Depending on what you post, you could even be fired.
 Your actions represent the organization you work for.
-So think twice before you post your party pictures or rants about your pet peeves online.
+So think twice about what you post online.

 Tips for Working with Others